matthigger/gradescope_mean/doc/config.md

             quiz: 55
             hw: 45

 A category is a subset of assignments (e.g. all homework assignments).
 The above configuration gives the `quiz` category 55% of the final grade weight and `hw` the remaining 45%.
 Weights needn't be unnormalized but should be positive.
 Assignments are mapped to categories by string comparison: each assignment should include the name of exactly one category (case-insensitive).
-By [default](../gradescope_mean/config.yaml), no categories are created and every assignment is weighted by the points on gradescope.
+By [default](../gradescope_mean/config.yaml), no categories are created and every assignment is weighted via its points on gradescope.

 ## Category/Drop Low